codefresh-io/docs.codefresh.io/_docs/new-helm/helm-charts-and-repositories.md

 In the "Helm Charts" page, click on the "Add Repository" button on the top right.

 In the dialog that opened, name your repository, and specify it's URL.
 The URL should not include the specific path to `index.yaml`

-If your repository is publicly authenticated, click 'Save' and you are done.
-To add a private repository keep reading.
+If your repository doesn't require authentication, click 'Save' and you are done.
+To add an authenticated repository keep reading.

 In addition to public repositories, we also support connecting to Helm repositories hosted on privated authenticated stores.